Mindset-Art-Collective/research/README.md

 6&nbsp;dB with a 10% loss factor, reflecting LIGO-grade performance (see PhysRevX.13.041021).
 Figure F2-03 illustrates the bits returned vs aperture and integration time for various β.

+WP6B extends this with a model of Earth vs Moon integration duty cycles.
+The lunar model assumes a near-side equatorial site with ~10% downtime for possible Earth obstruction and local terrain.